Mastering

 Log out of the VM.

-Prepare gNB Simulator VM
+Prepare the gNB Simulator VM

 Log in to the gnbsim VM:

-lxc exec gnbsim --user 1000 -- bash -l
+lxc exec gnbsim -- su --login ubuntu

 Install MicroK8s and add the Multus plugin: